bssrdf/DeepLearningBookCode-Volume1/README.md

-# Python/Jupyter notebooks for Volume 1 of "Deep Learning - From Basics to Practice" by Andrew Glassner
+# "Deep Learning - From Basics to Practice" by Andrew Glassner

+# All Python code and Figures

 ## available from Amazon at http://TK